Chimney Cap

 Outside Mount Chimney Caps

 If you’ve got a chimney with multiple flues or your chimney crown is not constructed properly, an outside mount chimney cap will be a great choice.
-Because, unlike regular chimney caps that fit to the crown or the flue of your chimney, these caps go over the chimney crown and attach to the chimney itself.
+Unlike regular chimney caps that fit to the crown or the flue of your chimney, these caps go over the chimney crown and attach to the chimney itself.

 Draft-Enhancing Chimney Caps